breastfeeding

 Always consult your healthcare provider for rare or complex situations.

-Most common medications are compatible with breastfeeding.
-Use the table below as a quick reference:
+Most common medications are compatible with breastfeeding while sick.
+Use the table below as a quick reference for safe medications:

 Medication Type Safe Examples Use with Caution / Avoid